matthieugrieger/mumbledj/README.md

 `$ mumbledj -server=localhost -port=64738 -username=MumbleDJ -password="" -channel=root`
 All parameters are optional, the example above shows the default values for each field.

+## COMMANDS
+These are all of the chat commands currently supported by MumbleDJ.
+All command names and command prefixes may be changed in `mumbledj.gcfg`.
+All fields surrounded by `<>` indicate fields that *must* be supplied to the bot for the command to execute.
+All fields surrounded by `<>?` are optional fields.

+####`!add <youtube_url>`
+Adds a YouTube video's audio to the song queue.
+If no songs are currently in the queue, the audio will begin playing immediately.

+####`!skip`
+Submits a vote to skip the current song.
+Once the skip ratio target (specified in `mumbledj.gcfg`) is met, the song will be skipped and the next will start playing.
+Each user may only submit one skip per song.

+####`!forceskip`
+An admin command that forces a song skip.

+####`!volume <desired_volume>?`
+Either outputs the current volume or changes the current volume.
+If `desired_volume` is not provided, the current volume will be displayed in chat.
+Otherwise, the volume for the bot will be changed to `desired_volume` if it is within the allowed volume range.

+####`!move <channel>`
+Moves MumbleDJ into `channel` if it exists.

+####`!reload`
+Reloads `mumbledj.gcfg` to retrieve updated configuration settings.

+####`!kill`
+Safely cleans the bot environment and disconnects from the server.
+Please use this command to stop the bot instead of force closing, as the kill command deletes any remaining songs in the `~/.mumbledj/songs` directory.

 ## INSTALLATION
 Installation for v2 of MumbleDJ is much easier than it was before, due to the reduced dependency list and a `Makefile` which automates some of the process.